d12frosted/elpa-mirror/gnu/embark-readme.txt

   preview functionality, for example `consult-buffer' will show you a quick preview of a buffer before you actually switch to it.

-  If you use both Consult and Embark you should absolutely install the `embark-consult' package which provides integration between the two.
+  If you use both Consult and Embark you should install the `embark-consult' package which provides integration between the two.
 It provides exporters for several Consult commands and also tweaks the behavior of many Consult commands when used as actions with `embark-act' in subtle ways that you may not even notice, but make for a smoother experience.
+You need only install it to get these benefits:
+  Embark will automatically load it after Consult if found.

   The `embark-consult' package provides the following exporters: